 How many people go for it?
 According to one of our content partners who tested this, roughly 55% were for the highest-priced bundled offer.
 About 25% opted for the next highest price, the library only.
 The lowest price, for the digital magazine alone, trailed at just under 20%.

-And as I said, our testing of this price strategy shows that not only will more people choose the highest price, it also generates more sales at a rate of 1.3 to 1.
+Our testing of this price strategy shows that not only will more people choose the highest price, it also generates more sales at a rate of 1.3 to 1.

 Another opportunity exists where you can spell out overwhelming value by marketing an all-access pass.
 This may include, print, digital, web library, and more.
 By creating an all-access bundle, you can add up the individual value of each item and tell prospective customers the full price of what’s included, and how much they’d save by purchasing the discounted all-access pass.
 You could write a headline such as, “You can save 60% percent when you join today.”